 Justus SchlichtingLaguna Beach, CA

 Justus Schlichting’s juvenile writing appeared in the Federation of American Societies of Experimental Biology, Clinical Chemistry, Crawdaddy, Rolling Stone, Playboy, and Newsweek.
 Abandoning prose for computer code, he worked for the University of California, Cal State LA, the Universities of Nevada and Washington, the Jet Propulsion Laboratory (NASA), Hughes Aircraft, and General Dynamics.
 He co-founded S&S Datalink, Inc. in 1996, creating computer systems for non-profit public hospitals nationwide.
 He retired in 2014.
 Mr. Schlichting earned a B.A. from Oberlin College and an M.S. and Ph.D. from Claremont Graduate University.

-A lifelong attendee of classical concerts, Mr. Schlichting studied trombone Frank Crisafulli, and composition with Olly Wilson.
+A lifelong attendee of classical concerts, Mr. Schlichting studied trombone with Frank Crisafulli, and composition with Olly Wilson.
 He recently took up the cello, a humbling experience.
 In 2012, he and his wife Elizabeth began commissioning new art music.
-Since 2014, over 160 pieces they supported have premiered, with 100 to come.
-Completed projects include Shared Madness (32 works for solo violin), Hopscotch (an opera performed in 24 limousines cruising the streets of LA), Bridge to Beethoven (new works paired with Beethoven’s piano and violin sonatas), Anatomy Theater (an opera presenting the public execution and dissection of a British murderess), The Source (an oratorio about Chelsea Manning), Josephine Baker: A Portrait (Ojai Festival), violin concertos by Vijay Iyer, Daniel Bjarnason, and Pierre Jalbert, In Pursuit of Flying (piano concerto by Hannah Lash for Jeremy Denk and the SPCO), and Limitless (seven composer-performer and violin duets), and the Pulitzer Prize winning opera PRISM by Ellen Reid.
+Since 2014, over 170 pieces they supported have premiered, with 100 to come.
+Completed projects include Shared Madness (32 works for solo violin), Hopscotch (an opera performed in 24 limousines cruising the streets of LA), Bridge to Beethoven (new works paired with Beethoven’s piano and violin sonatas), Anatomy Theater (an opera presenting the public execution and dissection of a British murderess), The Source (an oratorio about Chelsea Manning), Josephine Baker: A Portrait (Ojai Festival), violin concertos by Vijay Iyer, Daniel Bjarnason, and Pierre Jalbert, In Pursuit of Flying (piano concerto by Hannah Lash for Jeremy Denk and the SPCO), Limitless (seven composer-performer and violin duets), and the Pulitzer Prize winning opera PRISM by Ellen Reid.

 They are excited to support emerging composers in collaboration with the Blackbird Creative Lab, the Bang on a Can Summer Music Festival, the Gabriela Lena Frank Creative Academy, and the American Composers Orchestra.
 Schlichting serves on the Steering Committee of New Music Connect, and on the boards of Wild Up and Yarlung Artists.